Understanding Attachment Styles: Why You Love the Way You Do

 Your attachment style influences how you:

-For example, someone with an anxious style might text repeatedly when they feel ignored, while someone avoidant might withdraw when things get intense.
-Both are ways of trying to feel safe, just in different directions.
+For example, someone with an anxious style might text repeatedly when they feel ignored, while someone avoidant might withdraw or go silent during conflict.
+These responses can sometimes lead to trauma bonding, especially when relationships mirror unresolved patterns from childhood.

 The Good News: You Can Heal Your Attachment

 The amazing thing about attachment is that it’s not permanent.
-With awareness and the right kind of support, you can develop a more secure attachment, where love feels steady, communication feels easier, and connection feels safe.
+With awareness and support, you can move toward a more secure style where love feels steady, communication feels open, and you feel safe in connection.

-Therapy helps you notice these patterns without judgment, understand where they come from, and practice new ways of relating.
+Therapy helps you recognize patterns without judgment, understand where they come from, and develop healthier ways of relating.
+For many, this also involves healing the root causes of trauma bonding and learning how to build trust and boundaries.

 Healing Attachment in Therapy

 In therapy, we explore what safety and trust mean for you.
-We look at how early experiences may have shaped your patterns, and gently start to rewire them.
-You learn to set boundaries, express needs, and build relationships that feel mutual, calm, and grounded.
+We look at how your early experiences shaped your current patterns and begin gently rewiring those responses.
+You’ll learn how to set boundaries, express your needs, and build grounded, mutual relationships.

 Attachment Therapy in Miami